Eventdisplay/Eventdisplay_AnalysisScripts_CTA/README.md

 7. CUTS - optimise gamma/hadron cuts and calculate instrument response functions
 8. PHYS - fill instrument response functions

+## Testing

+Running the analysis is complex and involves the reading and creating of many files (possibly >100k files).
+Testing the results for consistent is important; please look into the testProduction directory for testing scripts.

 ## Utilities

 Set links to EVNDISP production directory: